-Code Challenge type Description Description Specific examples of required evidence L Latency The round-trip latency of the broadband service exceeds 100 ms. 6 Speed test by subscriber, showing the excessive latency.
-Provider has countervailing speed test evidence showing latency at or below 100 ms, e.g., from their own network management system or the CAF performance measurements.
-7 D Data cap The only service plans marketed to consumers impose an unreasonable capacity allowance ("data cap") on the consumer.
-8 Screenshot of provider webpage.
+Code Challenge type Description Specific examples of required evidence Permissible rebuttals service exceeds 100 ms. showing latency at or below 100 ms, e.g., from their own network management system or the CAF performance measurements.
+D Data cap The only service plans marketed to consumers impose an unreasonable capacity allowance ("data cap") on the consumer.
+Screenshot of provider webpage.
 Service description provided to consumer.
 Provider has terms of service showing that it does not impose an unreasonable data cap or offers another plan at the location without an unreasonable cap. Т Technology The technology indicated for this location is incorrect.
-Manufacturer and model number of residential gateway (CPE) that demonstrates the service is delivered Provider has countervailing evidence from its network management system showing an
+Manufacturer and model number of residential gateway (CPE) that demonstrates the service is delivered via a specific technology.
+Provider has countervailing evidence from its network management system showing an appropriate residential gateway that matches the

-6 Performance Measures Order, including provisions for providers in non-contiguous areas (§21).
-7 Ibid.
+&lt;sup>7 Performance Measures Order, including provisions for providers in non-contiguous areas (§21).
+Ibid.

-8 An unreasonable capacity allowance is defined as a data cap that falls below the capacity allowance of 600 GB listed in the FCC 2023 Urban Rate Survey (FCC Public Notice DA 22-1338, December 16, 2022).
+&lt;sup>9 An unreasonable capacity allowance is defined as a data cap that falls below the capacity allowance of 600 GB listed in the FCC 2023 Urban Rate Survey (FCC Public Notice DA 22-1338, December 16, 2022).
 Alternative plans without unreasonable data caps cannot be business-oriented plans not commonly sold to residential locations.
 A successful challenge may not change the status of the location to unserved or underserved if the same provider offers a service plan without an unreasonable capacity allowance or if another provider offers reliable broadband service at that location.